Physical Therapy School Requirements: Admission Process Guide

 You should begin by researching schools that are accredited by the CAPTE (Commission on Accreditation in Physical Therapy Education).
 CAPTE accreditation ensures that the school meets the highest standards of education and training.

-Education Requirements for Physical Therapists
+Education Requirements For Physical Therapists

 Becoming a physical therapist requires completing several educational milestones.
 Here are the key requirements to consider: